-Please note: this is presuming you have already completed a Managed Deployment of AppsAnywhere Client and Cloudpaging Player to your domain joined devices!
+This is presuming you have already completed a Managed Deployment of AppsAnywhere Client and Cloudpaging Player to domain joined devices.

 In a classroom environment you may also want to suppress all user prompts including the first time welcome tour and EULA.